rizamansuri/Day_20_21_The_Snake-Game/README.md

 - Download the code as ZIP.
 - Open the extracted ZIP folder in your IDE.
-- Run main.py file to start playing quiz.
+- Run main.py file to start playing the game.

 ## Screenshots